Setting Up Static and Dynamic Sitemaps in Django

 Learn how to create static and dynamic sitemaps in Django using the built-in sitemap framework, including model-backed URLs, static views, location(), and common routing mistakes to avoid.

 A sitemap is an XML file that tells search engines which URLs exist on your site and, optionally, how often they change, how important they are, and when they were last modified.
-Django includes a built-in sitemap framework for generating these XML files from Python classes instead of maintaining them manually.
+Django includes a built-in sitemap framework for generating these XML files from Python classes.
+That way we don't have to maintain them manually.

 Django sitemaps usually fall into two categories: